 Like the Great Trail, the Voyageur Trail is a network of challenging, locally-maintained trails.
 Eventually the trail will be a continuous wilderness hiking trail from Sudbury to Thunder Bay paralleling the shores of Lake Huron and Lake Superior.
 The following trails are along Lake Superior.

-Lake Superior Provincial Park’s Coastal Trail takes you along the high cliffs and rocky beaches of Lake Superior.
+Lake Superior Provincial Park’s Coastal Trail is along the high cliffs and rocky beaches of Lake Superior.
 It runs 65 kilometres from Agawa Bay to Chalfant Cove.
 For detailed information, visit the Lake Superior Provincial Park Activities page.

 Pukaskwa National Park’s Coastal Hiking Trail parallels a section of the longest undeveloped shoreline on the Great Lakes.
 It is 60 kilometres long and showcases the beauty of the national park.
 For detailed information visit the Pukaskwa National Park Backcountry Hiking page.